JerryfromBrooklyn/project/docs/Design_UX_Information.md

 - Implement accessibility features on elements.
 For example, a tag should have a tabindex="0", aria-label, on:click, and on:keydown, and similar attributes.
 - Use consts instead of functions, for example, "const toggle = () =>".
 Also, define a type if possible.
 - When working with React components that use JSX syntax, always use the `.jsx` extension for JavaScript files or `.tsx` for TypeScript files.
 Vite requires these extensions for proper parsing of JSX syntax.

+## Main UI Components

+### Landing Page (src/pages/LandingPage.tsx)
+- **Purpose**: Introduces new users to the service and provides authentication options
+- **Key Components**:
+  - Header with navigation
+  - Hero section with value proposition
+  - Features showcase with illustrations
+  - Authentication forms (login/signup)
+  - Footer with links and additional information